University of Wisconsin–Milwaukee: Student organizations

 There are over 300 student organizations on campus.
 The governing body is the Student Association of UWM, which under Wisconsin's "shared governance" system (statute 36.09(5)) interacts with the university administration and the student body to insure students rights and interests.
 Other student organizations in the university vary greatly in nature, ranging from political (College Democrats, College Republicans), academic, cultural, to sports clubs.

-UWM is home to a number of Greek organizations, including 6 IFC Council Fraternities and 3 Panhellenic Council Sororities, along with 7 Multicultural Greek Council and 6 NPHC organizations.
+UWM is home to a number of Greek organizations, including six IFC Council fraternities and three Panhellenic Council sororities, along with seven Multicultural Greek Council, and six National Pan-Hellenic Council organizations.
 The number of fraternity and sorority houses remains extremely limited due to Milwaukee's housing ordinance that restricts occupancy to no more than three unrelated individuals.

 Panther Prowl

 The Panther Prowl is an annual running race sponsored by the UWM Alumni Association.
 Participants race across the UWM campus and Upper Lake Park to raise funds for students scholarship and support alumni programming.